alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 ## 🙏 Acknowledgements

-Thanks to Carlos Santisteban for so many fruitful discussions.
+Thanks to Carlos Santisteban and Fran Barea for so many fruitful discussions.